 House of Marley Redemption ANC Headphones

-New for 2020, House of Marley’s Redemption ANC are an upgrade to its popular Liberate Air earbuds.
+House of Marley’s Redemption ANC are an upgrade to its popular Liberate Air earbuds.
 The next-gen edition boasts many of the same features but adds active noise-cancellation to the mix.
-The new stem design also ensures a more comfortable and anchored fit during more active pursuits.
+The new stem design also ensures a more comfortable, anchored fit during more active pursuits.
 Even more important is the company’s use of environmentally-friendly materials like bamboo, natural wood fiber composite (sourced from sawdust), and recycled silicone.
 They’re a kinder, greener alternative to Apple’s AirPods Pro.

 Best Budget Earbuds